-An aspiring singer on a TV talent show decided to perform Doh a deer, and rashly decided to go out, so to speak, on a high note:
+An aspiring singer on a TV talent show decided to perform Doh a deer, and rashly decided to go out, too literally, on a high note:

-Which reminds me—the traditional gongche notation for the melodic skeleton of ritual shengguan translates nicely into solfeggio…
+Which reminds me—the traditional gongche notation for the melodic skeleton of ritual shengguan ensemble translates nicely into solfeggio (and indeed into modern Chinese cipher notation)…

 “But that’s not important right now”.
 I allude, of course, to Airplane: